varnerlab/CHEME-1800-Computing-Book/unit-1-basics/types.md

 # Expressions, Variables and Types

 ## Introduction
 In this lecture, we introduce expressions, variables, and types.
 Expressions are combinations of variables and values that can be evaluated to a single value.
 Variables are symbols that represent values, which can be changed or assigned to different values.
 Types refer to the kind of value that a variable can hold, such as integers, floating-point numbers, or strings.

-In some traditional programming languages, it is important to declare the variable type before using it so that the [compiler](https://en.wikipedia.org/wiki/Compiler) or [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) can check the correctness of the program and allocate the appropriate amount of memory to store the variable.
-However, while most modern languages can guess (or infer) the type, declaring types is still good practice because it helps with the readability of the compute code.
+In many traditional programming languages, it is required to declare the variable type before using it so that the computer, i.e., the [compiler](https://en.wikipedia.org/wiki/Compiler) or [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that is processing your code, can check the correctness of the program and allocate the appropriate amount of memory to store the variable.
+While most modern languages can guess (or infer) the type, declaring types is still good practice because it helps with the readability of the compute code.

 ---

+(content:references:expressions)=
 ## Expressions
 Expressions are a combination of values, variables, and operators that _evaluate_ to a single value.
 Expressions are a fundamental building block of most programming languages, and they are used to perform calculations, compare values, and assign values to variables.